tessamcdonnel/STAT-217-R-Course/chapter5.md

 # Use the format sample(dataset$variable, #) to get a sample of 75 from the `weight` variable
 my_sample <-

-# Find the mean of your new sample
+# Find the mean and standard deviation of your new sample with favstats()

-# Find the sd of your new sample

 # Create a histogram of your new sample